gotthisrandomly/php-project/README.md

 # SD777Slots

-SD777Slots is a PHP-based slot machine game project with additional casino games.
+SD777Slots is a PHP-based slot machine game project with additional casino games and an admin panel for managing users and game settings.

 ## Project Structure